mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core.md

 ```
 TypeType AttackAttack FleeFlee
 HerbivoreHerbivore
-Filter 10+ if possible 5-
+Filter 10+ if possible 5-Intermittent 10+ 4-Grazer 8+ 6-OmnivoreOmnivore
-Intermittent 10+ 4-
-Grazer 8+ 6-
-OmnivoreOmnivore
-Gatherer 9+ 7-
-Hunter If the hunter is bigger than
+Gatherer 9+ 7-Hunter If the hunter is bigger than
 at least one character, then it
 attacks on a 6+.
 Otherwise, it
 attacks on a 10+